Heinz von Foerster: Biography

-He moved to the US in 1949, and worked at the University of Illinois at Urbana–Champaign, where he was a professor of electrical engineering from 1951 to 1975.
-He also was professor of biophysics (1962–1975) and Director of the Biological Computer Laboratory (1958–1975).
-Additionally, in 1956–57 and 1963–64 he was a Guggenheim Fellow and also President of the Wenner-Gren-Foundation for anthropological research from 1963 to 1965.
+He moved to the US in 1949 and worked at the University of Illinois at Urbana–Champaign, where he was a professor of electrical engineering from 1951 to 1975.
+He was also professor of biophysics (1962–1975) and director of the Biological Computer Laboratory (1958–1975).
+Additionally, in 1956–57 and 1963–64, he was a Guggenheim Fellow and also President of the Wenner-Gren-Foundation for anthropological research from 1963 to 1965.

 He knew well and was in conversation with John von Neumann, Norbert Wiener, Humberto Maturana, Francisco Varela, Gordon Pask, Gregory Bateson, Lawrence J. Fogel and Margaret Mead, among many others.
-He influenced generations of students as a teacher and inclusive, enthusiastic collaborator.
+He influenced generations of students as a teacher and an inclusive, enthusiastic collaborator.

-He died on October 2, 2002 in Pescadero, California.
+He died on October 2, 2002, in Pescadero, California.

 Work

 Von Foerster was influenced by the Vienna Circle and Ludwig Wittgenstein.
 He worked in the field of cybernetics and is known as the inventor of second-order cybernetics.
 He made important contributions to constructivism.
 He is also known for his interest in computer music and magic.